 What stories does a 10,000-year old mammoth tusk found in Richardson Amphitheater (aka Professor Valley) have to tell?
 From natural history to human history, this fossil provides an exciting peek into the region's past.

-Mammoths managed to thrive in a variety of habitats across North America, and on the Colorado Plateau feeding primarily on grasses, plant and tree fragments, and berry bushes.
-At the end of the Ice Age the climate began to warm and dry out, causing a loss of habitat for beasts that spent most of their time searching for food.
-At the same time, humans migrated into North America, hunting mammoths, saber-toothed cats and short-faced bears.
-The combination of climate change and the presence of human predators most likely caused the population decline and eventual extinction between 13,000 and 10,000 years ago.
+During the last Ice Age, mammoths thrived in a variety of habitats across North America.
+On the Colorado Plateau, the large herbivores fed primarily on grasses, plant and tree fragments, and bushes.
+At the end of the Ice Age, the climate began to warm and dry out, causing a loss of habitat resources for species that spent most of their time searching for food.
+Around the same time, humans migrated into North America, using stone spearpoints to hunt megafauna.
+The combination of climate change and the presence of human predators most likely caused the population decline and eventual extinction of mammoths between 13,000 and 10,000 years ago.